msillano/tuyaDAEMON/README.md

 1) _CORE_ includes `global.alldevices`, a big JSON structure with all required information on `real/virtual/fake` devices, that control the _CORE_ behavior on device/dps basis.
 Any new device must be added to it.
 To update/modify/edit this structure:
     - you can edit it directly using the _'alldevices'_ config node.
-    - you can export it to the file `alldevices.json` for backup or to edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with cut-paste.
+    - you can export it to the file `alldevices.json` for backup or to edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
     - Soon an application can produce an `'alldevice'` scheletron starting from a _DB of tuya device definitions_.
     - For detailed definitions see _global alldevices_ comment node

 2) To reduce the workload in the production environment:
      - `debug` nodes can control the _debug pad_ content: enabling/disabling them the user can modulate the visible information.
      - `filters` can reduce the info and the DB writing charge.